School of Communication

 communication.northwestern.edu

-Communication is at the root of nearly everything we do, and mastering the art of communication can open doors to a wide range of careers.
-The School of Communication is committed to elevating and expanding access to the communication arts and sciences.
-Bridging theory and practice, our immersive curriculum and research opportunities position students for professional success in education, scholarship, media and artistic work, policy analysis, and advocacy.
+Communication is at the root of nearly everything we do, and exploring and innovating within the field can open doors to a wide range of careers.
+The School of Communication elevates and expands the communication arts and sciences through scholarship, clinical studies, creative exploration, and our spirit of "serious play."
+Bridging theory and practice, our immersive curriculum and research opportunities position students for professional success in education, media and artistic work, medicine and allied health fields, policy analysis, and advocacy.
 Through these pathways, we are building a collaborative, interdisciplinary community known as much for its achievements as the breadth of voices, perspectives, and traditions that shape them.

 Founded by Robert Cumnock in 1878, the School of Communication is now the third largest of Northwestern’s six undergraduate divisions.
 It annually enrolls approximately 1,000 undergraduate majors and 700 graduate students.